knative/docs/docs/developer/concepts/duck-typing.md

     name: a-name
 ```

-With an indirect subject, Binding is expected to be in the following shape:
+With an indirect `subject`, Binding is expected to be in the following shape:

 ```yaml
 apiVersion: group/version